awsdocs/amazon-ec2-user-guide/doc_source/launching-instance.md

 + **Volume Type**: For EBS volumes, select a volume type\.
 For more information, see [Amazon EBS volume types](ebs-volume-types.md)\.
 + **IOPS**: If you have selected a Provisioned IOPS SSD volume type, then you can enter the number of I/O operations per second \(IOPS\) that the volume can support\.
 + **Delete on Termination**: For Amazon EBS volumes, select this check box to delete the volume when the instance is terminated\.
 For more information, see [Preserve Amazon EBS volumes on instance termination](terminating-instances.md#preserving-volumes-on-termination)\.
 + **Encrypted**: If the instance type supports EBS encryption, you can specify the encryption state of the volume\.
-If you have enabled encryption by default in this Region, the default CMK is selected for you\.
+If you have enabled encryption by default in this Region, the default customer managed key is selected for you\.
 You can select a different key or disable encryption\.
 For more information, see [Amazon EBS encryption](EBSEncryption.md)\.

 ## Step 5: Add Tags<a name="step-5-add-tags"></a>